October 10, 2018, edited on Oct. 11, 2018

 Mental Health and Mental Illness are important and huge issues/topics in our world.
 There are so many aspects we need to address, I cannot begin to elaborate on it all here and now.
 All in all, we need to create systems that are healing and healthy for people, communities, and nature — and dismantle the corrupt, abusive systems, which contribute to trauma and mental health disruptions.

 From a personal perspective, mental illness shaped my early life, as my father was mentally ill.
 In fact, he was a sociopath and/or narcissist.
 You can be sure there is a stigma to those words.
 And this is the first time I have said it in public.
 The repercussions of his mental illness and the actions he took while mentally ill still are felt in my life and family of origin to this day, and it has always been hard to deal with, whether he was present or not.
-You can read about some of my personal story, relating to my father here.
 In short, he was a product of institutionalized childhood and institutionalized systems.
 And those systems create narcissists and sociopaths.

 Beyond that, I faced my own mental health issues as a young adult.
 I had a traumatic childhood, and faced unfriendly peers and teachers in elementary and middle school.
 As a young mother (in 2001) I experienced a trauma that caused me to have PTSD, which I saw a therapist to treat.
 I still do have PTSD, but it is much less of an intrusion than it used to be.
 That one was the trauma that was the tipping point of traumas, a culmination that started in childhood.
 I became severely ill from Lyme’s disease a couple of years later.
 It was not diagnosed right away, and I ended up not being able to work, on the couch for three months!